The Rocky Horror Show: 2010s–present

-Canadian Productions

-1976 Toronto
+Canada

-In 1976, the musical, in a production by The Actors' Stage Company, received its Canadian premiere at the Ryerson Theatre in Toronto.
-The cast included Brent Carver as Dr. Frank-N-Furter, Kim Cattrall as Janet Weiss, Ross Douglas as Brad Majors, Louis Negin (who also served as the production's director) as Riff-Raff, and Tabby Johnson as Columbia.
-The show ran for three weeks from 29 June to 17 July.
+The Actors' Stage Company staged the first Canadian production at the Ryerson Theatre in Toronto.
+The cast included Brent Carver as Frank, Kim Cattrall as Janet, Ross Douglas as Brad, Louis Negin (who directed) as Riff-Raff, and Tabby Johnson as Columbia.
+The show ran from 29 June to 17 July 1976.

-2018 Stratford Festival

-In 2018, the world renowned Stratford Festival; more synonymous with the works of William Shakespeare and other classics performed in repertory presented Rocky Horror as part of its 2018 season.
-Choreographed and Directed by Stratford stalwart Donna Feore, Rocky Horror played to packed houses, and was extended multiple times past its originally scheduled closing date of Halloween; finally closing on 2 December 2018 as the longest running production in the Stratford Festival's 66-year history.
+The Stratford Festival presented the musical in 2018.
+Choreographed and directed by Donna Feore, it played from April to December, becoming the longest running production in the Festival's history.

-Latin American productions
+Latin American

-1975 Brazilian production
+Brazil

 In February 1975, The Rocky Horror Show made its debut at Teatro da Praia in Rio de Janeiro, Brazil.
-The libretto was translated and adapted by Jorge Mautner, Joe Rodrix and Kao Rossman, in whose hands saw a great deal of Richard O'Brien's original script adapted to suit Brazilian audiences.
-As the Hollywood horror and sci-fi films that the musical references were not that well known in Brazil at that time, references to the local culture was instead incorporated into the show.
-(For example: The lyric "What ever happened to Faye Wray" in the floor show sequence was changed to reference popular Brazilian samba singer Carmen Miranda.)

-The cast featured Eduardo Conde as Dr. Frank-N-Furter, Diana Strella as Janet Weiss, Wolf Maia as Brad Majors, Tom Zé as Riff-Raff, Betina Viany as Magenta, Vera Setta as Columbia, Zé Rodrix as Eddie and Dr. Scott, Acácio Gonçalves as Rocky Horror, Nildo Parente as The Narrator, and Lucélia Santos as Baleira (a character possibly based on The Usherette from the original show).
+The libretto was translated by Jorge Mautner, Joe Rodrix and Kao Rossman, with adaptations to suit Brazilian audiences.
+As the Hollywood horror and sci-fi films that the musical references were not well known in Brazil, local cultural references were substituted.
+For example, the reference to Faye Wray was changed to the Brazilian samba singer Carmen Miranda.
+The cast featured Eduardo Conde as Frank, Diana Strella as Janet, Wolf Maya as Brad, Tom Zé as Riff-Raff, Betina Viany as Magenta, Vera Setta as Columbia, Zé Rodrix as Eddie and Dr. Scott, Acácio Gonçalves as Rocky, Nildo Parente as The Narrator, and Lucélia Santos as Baleira.

+In 2016, a revival in São Paulo was directed and produced by Charles Möeller and Cláudio Botelho.
+The cast included Marcelo Médici (Frank), Bruna Guerin (Janet), Felipe de Carolis (Brad), Gottsha (Magenta/Usherette), Thiago Machado (Riff Raff), Jana Amorim (Columbia), Nicola Lama (Eddie / Dr. Scott), Felipe Mafra (Rocky) and Marcel Octavio (Narrator) with Vanessa Costa and Thiago Garça (Ghosts).
+Shortly before the opening, Botelho was criticized for posting transphobic and homophobic comments on his personal Facebook page.
+Botelho stated that his comments were a joke.